Legal

 Human review.
 A C&C team member will review your dispute within 10 business days.

 Decision is final.
-After human review, C&C's decision is binding.
-Disputes about the goal definition — not the underlying data — are not eligible.
+After human review, C&C's decision on the verdict is final.
+Disputes about the goal definition — rather than the accuracy of the verified result — are not eligible.

 10 — Limitation of Liability

-If C&C makes an error in the verification process, our maximum liability is limited to returning the staked funds.
-We are not liable for third-party data source failures beyond that same remedy.
+If C&C makes an error in the verification process, our maximum liability is limited to refunding the staked funds for the affected contract.
+We are not liable for third-party verification method or data source failures beyond that same remedy.

-In no event will C&C, Gray Group International, or their officers, directors, employees, or agents be liable for indirect, incidental, special, consequential, or punitive damages — including lost profits, business interruption, or loss of data — even if advised of the possibility.
+To the fullest extent permitted by law, in no event will C&C, Gray Group International, or their officers, directors, employees, contractors, or agents be liable for indirect, incidental, special, consequential, or punitive damages — including lost profits, business interruption, or loss of data — even if advised of the possibility of such damages.

-C&C's total cumulative liability to you is capped at the lesser of (a) the origination fee you paid for the relevant contract or (b) $500.
+Except for our obligation to refund a stake where required by these Terms, C&C's total cumulative liability to you for any other claim is capped at the greater of (a) the origination fee you paid for the relevant contract or (b) $500.

-Nothing on the Platform constitutes financial advice, investment advice, or legal advice.
+Nothing on the Platform constitutes financial, investment, tax, or legal advice.

 Crowd & Courage is not registered as a broker-dealer, investment adviser, or financial institution of any kind.

 Courage Contracts are not securities.
-No interest in any securities, fund, or financial instrument is created or transferred.
+No interest in any security, fund, or financial instrument is created or transferred, and you cannot earn a return — the best outcome is the return of your own stake.

-The Platform is provided “as is” and “as available” without warranties of any kind.
+The Platform is provided “as is” and “as available” without warranties of any kind, whether express or implied, including implied warranties of merchantability, fitness for a particular purpose, and non-infringement.

 The Platform, including its design, software, trademarks, and all proprietary content created by C&C, is owned by Gray Group International.
 You receive no license to use C&C's intellectual property beyond what is needed to use the Platform as intended.

 You retain ownership of content you submit to the Platform.
-By submitting content, you grant C&C a non-exclusive, royalty-free, worldwide license to display and store that content in connection with operating the Platform.
-This license ends when your account is deleted, except for content included in aggregated, anonymized datasets.
+By submitting content, you grant C&C a non-exclusive, royalty-free, worldwide license to display and store that content in connection with operating the Platform, and to use de-identified, aggregated data about goals and outcomes to operate and improve the Platform and its data products (such as the Courage Index).
+This license ends when your account is deleted, except for content already included in aggregated, de-identified datasets.

 Your use of the Platform is governed by our Privacy Policy.
 By using the Platform, you agree to the collection and use of your information as described there.